-It should also be noted that Dower House Branch and Piscataway Creek are the major master plan trail corridors in the area and will accommodate the majority of the trail users traveling to Rosaryville State Park and other regional trail destinations.
+The Dower House Branch and Piscataway Creek are the major master plan trail corridors in the area and will accommodate the majority of the trail users traveling to Rosaryville State Park and other regional trail destinations.
 The Tributary Trail and East-West Trail will be on Homeowner's Association land and will service the residents of the subject application and users of the Merrymount Equestrian Center.
 Signage should be required at the time of SDP indicating that these connections are not open to the general public and are for the use of the Merrymount Equestrian Center and the homeowners.